-9-12.
-Violation of Probation

-If Respondent violates probation in any respect, the Board, after giving Respondent notice and the opportunity to be heard, may revoke probation and carry out the disciplinary order that was stayed.
-If an accusation or petition to revoke probation is filed against Respondent during probation, or if the Attorney General's office has been requested to prepare any disciplinary action against Respondent's license, the Board shall have continuing jurisdiction until the matter is final, and the period of probation shall be extended until the matter is final.
+912. If Respondent violates probation in any respect, the Board, after giving Respondent notice and the opportu- to be heard, may revoke probation and carry out the disciplinary order that was stayed.
+If an accusation or petition to revoke probation is filed against Respondent during probation, or if the Attorney General's office has been requested to prepare any disciplinary action against Respondent's license, the Board shall have continuing jurisdiction until the matter is final, and the period of probation shall be extended until the matter final.
 No petition for modification or termination of probation shall be considered while there is an accusation or petition to revoke probation pending against Respondent.

-13. License Surrender While on Probation/Suspension

-Following the effective date of this Decision, should Respondent cease to practice veterinary medicine due to retirement or health issues, or be otherwise unable to satisfy the terms and conditions of probation, Respondent may tender his or her license to practice veterinary medicine to the Board for surrender.
-The Board or its designee has the discretion to grant the request for surrender or to take any other action it deems appropriate and reasonable.
-Upon formal acceptance of the license surrender, Respondent will no longer be subject to the terms and conditions of probation.
-The surrender constitutes a record of discipline and shall become a part of the Respondent's license history with the Board.
+I Following the effective date of this Decision, should Respondent cease to practice veterinary medicine due retirement or health issues, or be otherwise unable to satisfy the terms and conditions of probation, Responde may tender his or her license to practice veterinary medicine to the Board for surrender.
+The Board or designee has the discretion to grant the request for surrender or to take any other action it deems appropriand reasonable.
+Upon formal acceptance of the license surrender, Respondent will no longer be subject to 1 terms and conditions of probation.
+The surrender constitutes a record of discipline and shall become a part the Respondent's license history with the Board.
 Respondent must relinquish his or her license to the Board within ten (10) days of receiving notification from the Board that the surrender has been accepted.

-10.14.
-Completion of Probation

-All costs for probation monitoring and/or mandatory premises inspections shall be borne by Respondent.
-Failure to pay all costs due shall result in an extension of probation until the matter is resolved and costs paid or a petition to revoke probation is filed.
-Upon successful completion of probation and all payment of fees due, Respondent's license will be fully restored.
+All costs for probation monitoring and/or mandatory premises inspections shall be borne by Responde Failure to pay all costs due shall result in an extension of probation until the matter is resolved and costs por a petition to revoke probation is filed.
+Upon successful completion of probation and all payment of fees de Respondent's license will be fully restored.
+Pursuant to Section 125.3 of the California Business and Professions Code, within thirty (30) days of effective date of this decision Decision, Respondent shall pay to the Board its enforcement costs includ investigation, hearing, and probationary monitoringprosecution, in the amount of or ir Board-approved payment plan, within six (6) months before the end of the probation term.
+Cost recovery not be tolled, the Respondent shall make these payments as follows: AUTOMATIC REVOCATION OF THE LICENSE FORTHWITH.
+WITHOUT FURTHER NOTICE OR OPPORTUNITY TO BEHEARD.

-11.15.
-Cost Recovery and Payment of Fines

-FAILURE TO PAY THIS AMOUNT TO THE BOARD BY THE STATED DEADLINE SHALL RESULT IN AUTOMATIC REVOCATION OF THE LICENSE FORTHWITH, WITHOUT FURTHER NOTICE OR AN OPPORTUNITY TO BE HEARD.